JulienMalka/Linkal/README.md

 - ✅ Thunderbird
 - ✅ Apple calendar

 If your calendar client is supported and not on this list, please open a pr/issue.
 If your favorite calendar client is not supported, open an issue.

 ## 🚧 Roadmap

 Linkal is in development phase and can be succeptible to bugs.
 Identified elements for upcoming developments are :
 - Parallel requests to answer to /cals requests
+- Enable https
 - More abstract handling of propfind requests
 - More reasonable format of the config file
 - Allowing to override more calendar fields